The stability of propagating plane inertial waves in rotating fluids: Simulations of Plane Inertial Waves

-For simulations in the comoving frame, the time-independent base flow $\bs{U}'(\phi)$ is initialized following Equation~(\ref{eq:BaseFlow}), which fits $L/2\pi=8$ wavelengths along the vertical $\hat{\phi}$ direction.
-The wave frequency, $\omega/2\Omega=s\cos\theta$, is controlled by the tilt of the rotation vector $\bs{\Omega}'=(-\sin\theta\hat{\bs{x}}+\cos\theta\hat{\bs{\phi}})/|\cos\theta|$.
+For simulations in the comoving frame, the time-independent base flow $\bs{U}'(\phi)$ is initialized following Equation~(\ref{eq:BaseFlow}), which fits $L/2\pi=8$ wavelengths along the vertical $\hat{\bs{\phi}}$ direction.
+The wave frequency, $\omega/2\Omega=s\cos\theta$, is controlled by the tilt of the rotation vector $\bs{\Omega}'=-|\tan\theta|\hat{\bs{x}}+(\cos\theta/|\cos\theta|)\hat{\bs{\phi}}$.
 For simulations in the rotating frame, the base flow $\bs{U}(\bs{x},t=0)$ is initialized following Equation~(\ref{eq:U_lab}).
-This excites an IW with a time-dependent flow field $\bs{U}(\bs{x},t)$ propagating inside the domain.
-The wave frequency is controlled by the choice of wavenumber $\bs k=(k_x,0,k_z)$ in the $x$--$z$ plane, where only certain frequencies $\omega/2\Omega=sk_z/k$ (here $k=\sqrt{k_x^2+k_z^2}$) can be chosen based on the discrete Fourier grid.
+This results in an IW with a time-dependent flow field $\bs{U}(\bs{x},t)$ propagating inside the domain.
+The wave frequency is controlled by the choice of wave vector $\bs k=(k_x,0,k_z)$ in the $x$--$z$ plane, where only certain frequencies $\omega/2\Omega=sk_z/k$ (here $k=\sqrt{k_x^2+k_z^2}$) can be chosen based on the discrete Fourier grid.
 We choose wavenumbers such that $kL/2\pi\sim 8$ to achieve a similar scale separation between the wavelength and the box scale as in the comoving frame.
-In both setups, the Ekman number is chosen to damp unstable modes at the largest wavenumbers in the box $k_{\max}=\pi N/L$ by setting $\Ek=C A'/k_{\max}^2$, where $C\sim1$ is an adjustable ``safety" factor used to control the level of damping.
-The helicity of all primary waves studied below is $s=1$.
+To seed unstable perturbations of the base flow, the velocity field in both setups is additionally initialized with a Gaussian random noise vector field whose solenoidal components are projected away.
+The Ekman number is chosen to damp unstable modes at the largest wavenumbers in the box $k_{\max}=\pi N/L$ by setting $\Ek=C A'/k_{\max}^2$, where $C\sim1$ is an adjustable ``safety" factor used to control the level of damping.
+Lastly, the helicity of all primary waves studied below is $s=1$.